 - Old Soldier: Already a veteran of World War I.

-- French Jerk: Often picks on Baron for being a Communication's Officer.
+- French Jerk: French-Canadian Jerk to be precise.
+Often picks on Baron for being a Communication's Officer.

 - Butt-Monkey: A victim of Robiechauld's wrath against cowards, especially since Robiechauld served alongside his father in WWI.

 - Communications Officer: He's in charge of the radio.

 - Do Not Go Gentle: Refuses to retreat as he grew sick of being called a coward before he was gunned down.

 - Forgotten Fallen Friend: His death was met with apathy, although he died in the Polish campaign and none of your allies there know about him.

 - Player Character: For the Polish Campaign